BillC424/google-homepage/README.md

-The purpose of this project is to rebuild the Google homepage.
+The purpose of this project is to make a non functional copy of the Google homepage using HTML and CSS.